bholmesdev/bholmesdev/README.md

 This certainly ain't your grandma's Gatsby site!
 Rather than using component libraries or UI frameworks, this project just uses a from-scratch NodeJS build tool with some framework-y expectations + [Pug](https://pugjs.org) templating.
 This is meant to keep the project **lean** (`node_modules` come in at under 30 MB!) and **future-proof** (since I basically own the framework).

-To understand how it all works, let's focus on some of the main directories and files:
+To understand how it all works, let's focus on some of the main directories and files.

-### `src/routes`
+## `src/routes`

 This is the bread and butter of the site.
 Similar to [NextJS](https://nextjs.org) and friends, each directory represents a route on the generated site.
 Inside each route, you'll find: